Culture of Arkansas: Architectural styles

-The architecture of Arkansas varies wildly, whether one is looking across the street, across the city, or across the state.
-Architecture can be divided into two main branches: folk houses and structures in a traditional sense and buildings built in a specific style to follow a trend or explore a new style.

 The historical timeline of architecture in Arkansas is similar to that of the nation.
 Throughout the 1800s three styles vied for dominance: French Colonial, Federal, and Greek Revival, however many structures built during this period do not exist today.
 Gothic Revival, Italianate, and Second Empire became en vogue during the late 1800s.
 Later structures near the turn of the century frequently modeled the Queen Anne and Romanesque Revival styles.
 Charles L. Thompson became very active in Arkansas in the late 1800s and into the next century.
 His firm designed over 2,000 buildings in the state and was at the forefront of architecture in Arkansas for many years.
 Today 143 of his firm's older works are listed on the National Register of Historic Places.

 A variety of architectural styles became popular in Arkansas in the 20th century, including American Craftsman, Classic Revival, Colonial Revival, Prairie School, Tudor Revival, and later Art Moderne, and Art Deco.
 E. Fay Jones began producing works of organic architecture, including Thorncrown Chapel and Mildred B. Cooper Memorial Chapel and several homes in northwest Arkansas.
 Most recent buildings in Arkansas have been constructed in modern style.

-Early settlers began by fabricating log structures and shacks using available materials.